zeeshan-shah/pp5-api/README.md

 Special thanks to:

-Lauren-Nicole: My helpful mentor at Code Institute who was always there to offer useful tips and constructive feedback.
+Julia: My helpful mentor at Code Institute who was always there to offer useful tips and constructive feedback.